Technical

 An LLM can also be fine-tuned for specific industries, especially those that are highly regulated and require high accuracy – such as healthcare, insurance, and banking.

-Fine-tuning is done using smaller datasets specific to a desired use case.
 The best way to think about it is as a specialization process that tailors a general LLM to specific needs, enhancing the benefits, efficiency, and overall usefulness.

 Pre-Trained Models vs. Fine-Tuned Models